Buhari condemns attempted coup in Ghana – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-“We in Nigeria hold out – as always – our hands in support and friendship to our brothers and sisters in Ghana.”
+“We in Nigeria hold out – as always – our hands in support and friendship to our brothers and sisters in Ghana,” President Buhari said.

 Leave a Reply